Halyomorpha halys

 - Brigade WSB at 0.05 to 0.2 lb ai/A. PHI 7 days.
 REI 12 hr.
 Do not graze livestock on treated cover crops.
 Highly toxic to bees and toxic to fish and aquatic invertebrates.

-- Fanfare EC at 3.2 to 12.8 fl oz/A. PHI 7 days.
+- Fanfare EC at 3.2 to 12.8 fl oz/A (0.05 to 0.20 lb ai/A).
+PHI 7 days.
 Do not graze livestock on treated cover crops.
 Highly toxic to bees and toxic to fish and aquatic invertebrates.
+WA only.

 - clothianidin (Belay) at 6 oz/A. PHI 21 days.
 REI 12 hr.
 Systemic activity.
 Avoid drift to flowering crops.
 Low rate for low infestation and/or smaller trees.
 No more than 0.2 lb ai per year.